 Joe Wicks' chocolate and orange popcorn squares make a delicious treat that won't ruin your healthy eating efforts.
 It's one of Joe's favourite recipes!

+One of the hardest thing about dieting is not being able to indulge on sweet treats.
+And most healthy eating plans and diet programmes won’t include anything to satisfy your sweet tooth.
+You might be allowed to savour a square of dark chocolate here and there, but apart from that you won’t get much more.
+Well Joe Wicks is not like everybody else.
+His eating plans include everything you might want to satisfy you.
+And this Joe Wicks’ chocolate and orange popcorn squares is one of our favourites.
 Joe Wicks’ chocolate and orange popcorn squares will become the sweet treat you’ll want to have again and again.
 Joe Wicks (also known as The Body Coach) doesn’t recommend having these heavenly chocolate treats everyday if you want to shed pounds, but they’re perfect for when you’re desperate to satisfy your sweet tooth.
 Because these chocolate and orange popcorn squares are homemade, they’re a lot better than shop bought treats that can be loaded with lots of added sugar.
 You only need seven ingredients to make this sweet snack recipe, all of which you probably already have in your cupboard.
 Joe Wicks says: ‘This is my favourite sweet treat in the whole book.
 They are a bit of a naughtee treat so be sure to enjoy them now and again and not every day if you want to get lean.’

 - ¼ tsp coconut oil

 - 3 tbsp popping corn